Author Messages with Flex

 - Enter a syntactic error in the Flex editor, and see that it identifies the error.

 - Make a change to your Flex file, such as adding a field to a message.
-Create a release for the changed Flex specification, update a component interface to use the new version, and generate a CSI.
+Create a release for the changed Flex specification and update a component interface to use the new version.
 See how the changes you made to Flex affect the resulting interface code.

 Cheers!